Language

 What is the Decimal to Octal Converter?

-This tool converts decimal numbers (base-10) to octal numbers (base-8), commonly used in Unix/Linux systems.
+This tool converts decimal numbers (base-10) to octal numbers (base-8), a format commonly used in Unix and Linux systems.

 Why Convert Decimal to Octal?

-Divide by 8 repeatedly and collect remainders from bottom to top.
+Divide by 8 repeatedly and record each remainder, then read the remainders from bottom to top.

 How to Use

-3. Apply the value — use with chmod or in code
+Copy the result to use with chmod or in your code.

 Permission Calculation